 Show All Answers

-The only ways to resolve a Capias Pro Fine warrant are: To pay the fine and court costs in full; Remain in Jail until enough Jail Credit has been earned to be released 'time served'.
+This is a warrant issued on a charge on which a judgment of “Guilty” HAS BEEN entered and the inmate did not pay the fine and / or court costs.
+To resolve a Capias Pro Fine Warrant you must either: Pay the fine and / or court costs in full; or Remain in Jail until enough Jail credit has been earned to be released 'time served'.

-Pay the fine in cash; Post a cash or surety bond; Be released 'time served' after acquiring enough Jail Credit; A combination of bonds, Jail Credit, and cash payment.
+City of Plano Class C misdemeanor warrants can be resolved by: Paying the fine in cash; Posting a cash or surety bond; Being released 'time served' after acquiring enough Jail Credit; A combination of bonds, Jail Credit, and cash payment.

 The City of Plano contracts with Jordan Towing, Inc., for the storage of impounded vehicles.
 Inquiries concerning fees, method of payment, and directions to the storage facility should be directed to the towing company.
 Be prepared to provide information such as the vehicle’s year, make, model, and license plate number.
 Jordan Towing, Inc. may be contacted by calling (972) 380-6300 and is physically located at 601 Digital Drive in Plano (Southeast of Plano Pkwy./Coit Rd.).

 Inmates are released in the City of Plano Jail Lobby at 900 East 15th Street.